Enterprise Browser: Definition, Key Features, and Use Cases

 Island is the leading enterprise browser, offering complete control, visibility, and governance over web-based activities within the corporate environment.
 The following capabilities not available in a consumer browser and go beyond the scope of other enterprise browsers:

-• Deep Integration of Security and Productivity Features: Island seamlessly blends security features with productivity tools within the browser itself, rather than relying on external plugins or services.
+• Deep integration of security and productivity features.
+Island seamlessly blends security features with productivity tools within the browser itself, rather than relying on external plugins or services.
 This includes advanced data protection mechanisms, secure access controls, and user activity monitoring, all designed to function without disrupting the user experience.

-• Granular Control Over Web Activities: Organizations can enforce policies to block access to harmful or risky web destinations or display a warning to users.
+• Granular control over web activities.
+Organizations can enforce policies to block access to harmful or risky web destinations or display a warning to users.
 Within an application, policies govern what actions are allowed based on the context of the user, their device, and the application itself.
 These controls can mask or modify what’s displayed on the page, as well as how data moves between or outside of applications.

-• Built-in Zero Trust Security: Island is engineered with a zero-trust architecture at its core, ensuring that no user or device is trusted by default, regardless of their network location.
+• Built-in zero trust security.
+Island is engineered with a zero-trust architecture at its core, ensuring that no user or device is trusted by default, regardless of their network location.
 This approach is reflected in features that verify the identity and security posture of each user and device before granting access to web applications and data.

-• User Privacy Considerations: While offering comprehensive visibility into user activities for security and compliance purposes, Island also respects user privacy.
+• User privacy considerations.
+While offering comprehensive visibility into user activities for security and compliance purposes, Island also respects user privacy.
 Policies are context aware to differentiate between corporate and personal browsing sessions, applying the right level of visibility for each activity.
 Users can see how their current session is monitored and protected with dynamic status indicators in the browser window.

-• Simplified IT Infrastructure: By integrating a wide array of security and management features directly into the browser, Island reduces the need for additional security solutions, such as remote browser isolation (RBI), virtual private networks (VPN), and complex DLP systems.
+• Simplified IT infrastructure.
+By integrating a wide array of security and management features directly into the browser, Island reduces the need for additional security solutions, such as remote browser isolation (RBI), virtual private networks (VPN), and complex DLP systems.
 This consolidation also reduces costs and the administrative burden associated with managing multiple security tools.

 The Enterprise Browser: A New Foundation of Modern Infrastructure